Master’s thesis guidelines

-It should be noted that the topic for the master’s thesis project and the completed master’s thesis report cannot be approved at the same meeting of the degree programme committee.
+- The topic for the master’s thesis project and the completed master’s thesis report cannot be approved at the same meeting of the degree programme committee.

 *)The thesis is written in either Finnish, Swedish or English.
 The language of the master’s thesis determines the language of the student’s degree, and therefore also the language of the degree certificate.
 Students writing their master’s thesis in Finnish or Swedish have their language of degree determined accordingly, and receive the official degree certificate in either Finnish or Swedish; an English-language translation of the certificate is included.
 Students writing their master’s thesis is English will have English as their language of degree and receive the official degree certificate in two languages: English and either Finnish or Swedish.

 Preparing a research proposal

 When the topic is suitable for a master’s thesis project in the view of the supervisor, the student makes a research proposal in cooperation with the supervisor and the advisor(s).

 The research proposal defines, for instance, the following:

 - background, the theoretical framework and research problems